-Unfortunately, the current demand for affordable rental units in Denver far exceeds what is available.
-The city is increasing its annual investment in building new units as well as renovating/rehabbing older units, and strives to preserve the affordability of all projects for as long as possible.
-That said, you may find that the affordable rental units in the area(s) where you hope to live are already entirely occupied by other qualified tenants.
+The current demand for affordable rental units in Denver exceeds what is available.
+HOST, and the city, are increasing its annual investment in building new units as well as renovating/rehabbing older units, and strives to preserve the affordability of all projects for as long as possible.

-Because of the covenant guidelines regarding your eligibility to rent an affordable unit, you must remain income-eligible each year to renew your lease.
+Covenant guidelines define your eligibility to rent an affordable unit and you must remain income-eligible each year to renew your lease.
 You may not add an income-earning household member without notifying the property manager or leasing agent, whether they are helping you pay the rent or not.

 In order to ensure that covenant requirements are being met, the property manager or leasing agent will likely ask you and other members of your household to provide the following kinds of documents when you apply to rent an affordable unit: